GARAGE DOOR SPRING REPAIR

 Garage door springs

 Garage door springs are one of the most important components of your garage door, and are often overlooked until a major problem strikes.
+Springs that are appropriately sized and installed are crucial to having a well balanced overhead door.

-A garage door may have visible springs, in which case a break will be easy to spot, or hidden springs inside the shaft, in which case a technician can identify the break and replace the entire system with a more practical visible spring system.
+A garage door may have visible springs, in which case a break will be easy to spot, or hidden springs inside the shaft, in which case a technician can identify the break and replace the entire system with a more practical visible torsion spring system.

-At Advantage Garage Doors, we only install garage door springs of the highest quality, in accordance with industry safety standards, to ensure proper function and promote longevity of your garage door system.
+At Advantage Garage Doors, we only install oil-tempered garage door springs of the highest quality, in accordance with industry safety standards, to ensure proper function and promote longevity of your garage door system.

 As garage door torsion springs are under extremely high tension, any damage to them represents a great deal of danger to you and your loved ones.
 Never attempt to repair or replace a damaged garage door spring by yourself, as this can result in very serious injury.